coreos/docs/enterprise-registry/build-support/index.md

 docker run --restart on-failure -e SERVER=wss://myenterprise.host -v /var/run/docker.sock:/var/run/docker.sock quay.io/coreos/build-worker
 ```

-The build worker should auto-register with the Enterprise Registry and start building once jobs occur.
+The build worker should auto-register with the Enterprise Registry and start building once a job has been queued.